Suspected Gunman Found Dead After “Ambush” That Killed Two Firefighters In Idaho

 “We had a cell phone activation that was in the same spot since about 3:16 [PM], and that it was in the same area,” Sherriff Norris said during a news conference.
 “And we honed in on that cellphone, and we saw that there was a male, appeared to be deceased, with a weapon nearby.”

-Officers believe the suspect was the lone shooter, and that there is no lingering threat.
+Officers believe the suspect was the lone shooter and that there is no lingering threat.
+A motive for the shooting has not been determined.

-The brush fire remains active, and had burned approximately 20 acres at the time KHQ published their report cited here.
-Since the fire is still ongoing, residents have been advised to remain cautious and prepared in case the blaze grows.
+The brush fire remains active and burned approximately 20 acres when KHQ published the report cited earlier in this article.
+Since the fire remains ongoing, residents should remain prepared in case the blaze grows.

 Our hearts and prayers go out to the firefighters’ families…